 Klaw is an unrivaled culinary deep dive, pushing the boundaries of luxuriously sourced and prepared dishes.
 Their USDA Certified Black Angus Nebraska beef and Norwegian King Crab are their crown jewels, and the whole menu is served in an airy dining room or rooftop lounge with views of the water.

 A Michelin-starred, indigenous-inspired, excellent Mexican restaurant is located in Coconut Grove.
 It’s the perfect blend of fun and sacredness, with tacos, wine, and vinyl records playing in the background, combined with time-honored native ingredients like heirloom corn, cacao, chiles, and daily-ground maize for homemade tortillas.

 Where: 3413 Main Highway Coconut Grove, FL 33133

 A vibrant spot for late-night tacos (voted best tacos in Florida by USA Today) as well as rounds of tequila shots in the buzzy, live music bar hidden behind its bathroom door.

-Visitors from the concrete jungle can appreciate the brand new jungalow (and partially Pharrell-owned!) cocktail lounge located upstairs at the Swan in the Miami Design District.
+Visitors from the concrete jungle can appreciate this jungalow cocktail lounge (owned in part by rapper, Pharrell) located upstairs at the Swan in the Miami Design District.